 No one makes bad software on purpose.
-No benevolent programmer has ever sat down, planning out weeks of work, with the intention of frustrating people and making them cry.
+No programmer has ever sat down, planning out weeks of work, with the intention of frustrating people enough to make them cry.
 Bad software, or bad anything, happens because making things is hard, making good things doubly so.

-- Possessing the diverse skills needed not to suck.
+- Possessing the diverse skills needed to make good things.

 - Understanding who you’re making the thing for.

-Individually these challenges are significant, but combined they create a wall of suck so high that few people can see the top, much less throw anything over to the other side.
+Individually these challenges are significant, but combined they create a wall of probable disappointment high enough few people can see the top, much less the way to the other side.